bup/bup/README.md

    for you, but we don't know why.
 It is also missing some probably-critical features.

  - It requires python >= 2.5, a C compiler, and an installed git version >= 1.5.3.1.
+It also requires par2 if you want fsck to be able to generate the information needed to recover from some types of corruption.

  - It currently only works on Linux, MacOS X >= 10.4, NetBSD, Solaris, or Windows (with Cygwin).
 Patches to support